akiomiyao/ped/README.md

 - % perl mkref.pl dmel626
 - % perl download.pl SRR5989890
 - % perl bidirectional.pl SRR5989890 dmel626
-    After several hours, you will find results in SRR5989890 directory.
+    After two hours, you will find results in SRR5989890 directory.
     SRR5989890.indel is list of structural variation.
     SRR5989890.snp is list of SNPs.
     SRR5989890.snp.vcf is the vcf file for SNPs.
 - To confirm the alignment for detected polymorphisms,
   % perl search.pl target chr position
-  e.g. % perl search.pl SRR5989890 2L SRR5989890
+  e.g. % perl search.pl SRR5989890 2L 15920731
   Alignments will be selected by the search script.

 ## Making reference data sets